 The scent of cedarwood has a soothing and calming effect on the mind.
 Wave the bottle under your nose and gently inhale when feeling stressed.

 Bugs, particularly fleas, hate the scent of cedar.
-Place a few drop in a spray bottle, mix with water, and spray on your clothes to help repel biting pests.
+Place a few drops in a spray bottle, mix with water, and spray on your clothes to help repel biting pests.

 Cedarwood can be useful tool for protecting the skin from toxins and bacteria.
 Mixed a drop or two with a two teaspoons of light carrier oil (like jojoba) and gently apply to your skin to help prevent breakouts.